cmualgos/cmualgos.github.io/_posts/2018-11-02-prophets-secretaries.md

 Zenklusen](https://arxiv.org/abs/1404.4473).
 And here's a [slightly older survey](http://www.cs.jhu.edu/~mdinitz/papers/secretary-survey.pdf) by our own Mike Dinitz;
 he and I had spent a bunch of time on this problem when he was at CMU.

-BTW, the matroid version of the propher inequality problem is understood by now, for general matroids---showing that prophets are easier than secretaries, in this setting.
+BTW, the matroid version of the prophet inequality problem is understood by now, for general matroids: [here's](https://arxiv.org/abs/1201.4764) a $2$-approximation due to Kleinberg and Weinberg---showing that prophets are easier than secretaries, in this setting.